 The Narayanhiti Durbar was built by King Mahendra in 1963 as a primary residence in the north-central part of Kathmandu and later it was opened for visitors after 2006 revolution.
 It was in Narayanhiti palace, where the scene of the 2001 Nepalese Royal Massacre took place and the then king died with his entire family and the carnage is still mysterious which makes it a peculiar place.
 The palace is now well known for its museum beauty and therefore a must to visit place while you are in Kathmandu.

-This National Museum, largest museum of the country has some of the most interesting treasures on display, which makes it worth a visit.
-It has three buildings — Juddha Jayatia Kala Shala, Buddha Art Gallery and the main building which consists of different sections i.e. Natural Historical Section (collection of species of animals, butterflies and plants), Cultural Section and Philatelic Section.
+This National Museum, the largest museum in the country has some of the most interesting treasures on display, which makes it worth a visit.
+It has three buildings - Juddha Jayatia Kala Shala, Buddha Art Gallery and the main building which consists of different sections i.e. Natural Historical Section (collection of species of animals, butterflies, and plants), Cultural Section and Philatelic Section.
 For the inhabitants of Kathmandu, the monument serves to relive the battles fought on the grounds of Nepal.
 The collection of historical artworks (sculpture and paintings) and a historical display of weapons used in the wars in the 18-19th century are its main attractions.
-The museum has separate galleries dedicated to statues, paintings, murals, coins and weapons.
+The museum has separate galleries dedicated to statues, paintings, murals, coins, and weapons.